MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 For individual customers, you can define rules to group related profiles into a cluster.
 There are currently two types of clusters available – household and custom clusters.
 The system automatically chooses a household with predefined rules if the *Customer* table contains the semantic fields *Person.LastName* and *Location.Address*.
 You can also create a cluster with your own rules and conditions, similar to [match rules](data-unification-match-tables.md#define-rules-for-match-pairs).

+Anyone in a shared group (same last name and address) gets a common cluster ID added to their profile.
+After unification, you can search on the cluster ID to easily find other members of the same household.
+Clusters aren't the same as segments.
+Cluster IDs identify a relationship between a few people.
+Segments group large sets of people.
+A given customer can belong to many different segments.

 1. Select **Advanced** > **Create cluster**.

    :::image type="content" source="media/create-cluster.png" alt-text="Control to create a new cluster.":::